MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-add-disk.md

 # Add a disk to a Linux VM

-By attaching a persistent disk to your virtual Machine, you are able to preserve your data - should your VM be re-provisioned due to maintenance or resizing.
+This article shows how to attach a persistent disk to your VM so that you can preserve your data - even if your VM is re-provisioned due to maintenance or resizing.
 To add a disk you will need [the Azure CLI](../xplat-cli-install.md) in resource manager mode (`azure config mode arm`).

 ## Quick Commands